abdullahahmadd/coffee-shop-database-design-management/README.md

 ## ℹ️ About This Project

-This project was developed as part of the **IBM Data Engineering Professional Specialization** and has been adapted and structured as a **general portfolio project** to demonstrate practical relational database design and implementation skills.
+- This project is part of the **IBM Data Engineering Professional Specialization**.
+- It has been adapted and structured as a **general portfolio project** to demonstrate practical relational database design and implementation skills.

 ---